top of page

 The Attributes of the Arts and the Rewards Which Are Accorded Them, by Jean-Baptiste-Siméon Chardin.

-From left to right, the objects are as follows.
-Two small leather-bound books with red page edges, one with a dark blue bookmark ribbon, are positioned on their fore edges and lean against an artist’s paint box.
+Two small leather-bound books with red page edges stand on their fore edges, leaning against an artist's wooden paint box.
+One book has a dark blue bookmark ribbon.
 A small, well-worn notebook sits in front of the books, its edges curled with use.
-A length of thick black ribbon is draped over the books and holds a medal at one end.
-The medal is designed with 4 white and pale blue V-shapes positioned to form a cross.
-The center of the medal is a blue circle with a red center.
-The medal is mounted on gold fixture.
+Draped over the books is a length of thick black ribbon bearing a medal at one end: the Cross of the Order of Saint Michael, designed with 4 white and pale blue arms forming a cross, with a blue circle and red centre.
+The medal is mounted on a gold fixture, representing the rewards accorded to artistic achievement.

 ART